fractalide/fractalide/README.md

 ## Solution
 ##### Security
-* Fractalide's components are very strict about accepting data.
+* Fractalide's `agents` are very strict about accepting data.
 Strongly inspired by the [langsec work](http://langsec.org) of Meredith Patterson, Len Sassaman and Dan Kaminsky.
 Fractalide makes use of the [Nom](https://github.com/Geal/nom) parser combinator, implemented by Geoffroy Couprie, to parse Flowscript.
-Components cannot connect together unless they use the same [Cap'n Proto](https://capnproto.org/) contracts, which is implemented by David Renshaw, and the brain child of Kenton Varda.
+Components cannot connect together unless they use the same [Cap'n Proto](https://capnproto.org/) schemas, which is implemented by David Renshaw, and the brain child of Kenton Varda.
 Of course, [Rust](https://www.rust-lang.org/), a high level systems language helps us prevent an entire class of buffer overflow exploits, without sacrificing speed for safety.

 ##### Business
 * Flowscript allows for a separation of business logic and component implementation logic.
 Thus programmers can easily own areas of code, or practise ["Sovereign Software Development"](https://top.fse.guru/the-civilized-alternative-to-agile-tribalism-4c60d01428c0), and given the [fast moving nature](https://medium.com/@bryanedds/living-in-the-age-of-software-fuckery-8859f81ca877) of business, a programmer can reuse components and quickly manipulate data flowing through the system, or ideally, train the suits to manipulate the business logic themselves.
 Fractalide attempts to hand tools and techniques to the programmer to survive in such an environment.